wilkie/propeller/README.md

 # Propeller

 We are reaching a time when we want our applications to be widely deployed by as many people as possible, and we want to impose little to no technical assumptions on our users.
-This gem helps people install your applications directly to several different hosting options and allows them to consistently enable extra features.
+This gem helps people configure an application, enable particular addons they want, and then easily deploy to one of several different hosting options.
+By adding propeller support to many applications, the process can be consolidated and made consistent among all of the applications.

 ## End-User Usage